AwkJay/AwkJay/README.md

 I'm a Computer Science student at **IIIT Kalyani** interested in building backend systems and working with structured data.

-I spend most of my time understanding how real-world systems are designed — especially around:
+I spend most of my time understanding how real-world systems are designed, especially around:
 - data pipelines
 - APIs and backend services
 - scientific and scenario-based datasets